Inksaver/Shmup_With_Pygame_Love2D_Monogame/README.md

 There is now a playlist on Youtube: https://www.youtube.com/playlist?list=PLE8GQEkUWuwGPi2WDiiQihG5nIZMecLHP The introduction video is located at https://www.youtube.com/watch?v=C2Z4YutJ4Ro

-The sounds folder cotains sound effects that have either been created with https://www.bfxr.net/, or found on opengameart The background music is available from https://opengameart.org/content/frozen-jam-seamless-loop
+The sounds folder contains sound effects that have either been created with https://www.bfxr.net/, or found on opengameart The background music is available from https://opengameart.org/content/frozen-jam-seamless-loop

 The explosions folder contains art attributed to Kenney, on opengameart.org, but no longer available.